wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 Variant properties follow a key-value design, where namespace and feature name constitute the key.
 Namespaces are used to group features defined by a single provider, and avoid conflicts should multiple providers define a feature with the same name.
+This permits independent governance and evolution of every namespace.

-These keys are restricted to lowercase letters, digits and underscores, to make it easier to preserve consistency between different providers.
+The keys are restricted to lowercase letters, digits and underscores, to make it easier to preserve consistency between different providers.
 In particular, uppercase characters are disallowed to avoid different spellings of the same name.
 The character set for values is more relaxed, to permit values resembling versions.